Darren Lewis (American football): 1990 season

-In 1990 Lewis etched his name into the A&M record books by finishing his college career with perhaps his finest season, as he led the country in rushing and was named a first-team All American.
+In 1990, Lewis etched his name into the A&M record books by finishing his college career with perhaps his finest season, as he led the country in rushing and was named a first-team All American.
 He set a scoring benchmark against Houston, as he ran for 124 yards and four rushing touchdowns, breaking three tackles on a 12-yard run for a score in the fourth quarter in a 36–31 loss to Houston.
 His 232 yards against Texas Tech is second all-time in Texas A&M history and was the highest total for an Aggie in 40 years.
 The Aggies would go on to demolish BYU and Heisman Trophy winner Ty Detmer, 65–14, in the Holiday Bowl behind Lewis' 104 rushing yards and two touchdowns, vaulting the Aggies from unranked to a No.15 finish in the AP Poll.
 Lewis finished his college career with over 5,000 rushing yards, which at the time was fifth all-time in NCAA history.
 His 45 career rushing touchdowns were a Texas A&M record for nearly 20 years until being broken by Jorvorskie Lane in 2008.
 His 27 career 100 yard games are still an A&M record and his five career 200-yard rushing games are both a Texas A&M and Southwest Conference record.

 Professional career

-Despite his spectacular college career, Lewis' stock fell quickly after he tested positive for cocaine at the NFL scouting combine.
-He was selected in the sixth round of the 1991 NFL Draft (161st overall pick) by the Chicago Bears.
+Despite his spectacular college career, Lewis' stock fell quickly after he tested positive for cocaine at the NFL Scouting Combine.
+He was selected in the sixth round of the 1991 NFL draft (161st overall pick) by the Chicago Bears.
 Lewis was the only player to test positive for drugs at the combine, and Chicago general manager Bill Tobin said that he thought a different player had tested positive.
 Tobin considered not inviting Lewis to minicamp.

 Lewis spent portions of three seasons with the Bears.
 His best NFL season came in 1992, when he appeared in 16 games and gained 382 yards on 90 rushing attempts.
 In October 1993, Lewis was arrested and charged with battery following a domestic dispute.
 The Bears released Lewis later that month after the team signed running back Tim Worley.
 Chicago head coach Dave Wannstedt said that if something happened to starting running back Neal Anderson, he was not comfortable that Lewis could take over starting duties.

 Lewis played in 33 games for the Bears, starting five of them and totaling 431 rushing yards in his career.

-After football
+Later life

 Lewis continued to struggle with a cocaine addiction, which resulted in a divorce and the loss of his house.
 In August 2014, he pleaded guilty to three criminal charges related to armed robberies in the Dallas area.
 At his sentencing the following month, Lewis was given a 27-year term in federal prison.
 Lewis married Tammie Thibodeaux July 6, 2012.

+Lewis died of cancer on June 21, 2024, at the age of 55.